snowwitje/hubzero-workshop/README.md

 Both user and developer documentation for the CMS can be found at https://hubzero.org/documentation/current.

 ## Contributing ##
+Thanks for your interest in contributing to HUBzero!
+There are many ways to contribute.
+To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
+Code contribution guidelines can be found at https://hubzero.org/about/contributions

 ## Participation Guidelines ##